CrossRealms/Splunk-Integration-for-Lansweeper/lansweeper_app_for_splunk/README.md

 OVERVIEW
 --------
-The Lansweeper App for Splunk is an Splunk App that visualize the data collected by Lansweeper like assets, softwares and other information related to assets.
+The Lansweeper App for Splunk is an Splunk App that visualize the data (assets) collected by Lansweeper Cloud.
 It contains useful dashboards.

 The App is using data collected by the `Lansweeper Add-on for Splunk`.